-Students are expected to take a pride in their appearance and to ensure that their uniform is worn properly at all times, including on the way to and from College and on any occasion when representing the College.
+Students are expected to take pride in their appearance and to ensure that their uniform is worn properly at all times, including on the way to and from College and on any occasion when representing the College.
 Shirts must be tucked in at all times, with the top button fastened and tie done up.
 Skirts must be worn just below the knee.

 All boys must be clean-shaven.